uyuni-project/uyuni-docs-helper/TROUBLESHOOTING.md

 Error: ".local/share/containers/storage/btrfs" is not on a btrfs filesystem: prerequisites for driver not satisfied (wrong filesystem?)
 ```

-This issue appeared when using the XFS filesystem for my /home/ directory.
-By default containers are configured to use a supported driver for the file system in use.
+This issue appeared when using the XFS filesystem for my `/home` directory.
+By default rootless containers are configured to use a supported driver for the root file system.
 To ensure general compatibility set the container driver to `overlay`.
 For more information see: `man 5 containers-storage.conf`.

  As root modify `/etc/containers/storage.conf`: